clarin-eric/ParlaMint/README.md

   * compute some statistics
 * The *[Samples](Samples/) folder* contains directories for a particular country or autonomous region that should include samples for all variants and formats of the ParlaMint corpora
-* The *[Corpora](Corpora/) folder* contains directories for a particular country or autonomous region that should include complete corpora for all variants and formats of the ParlaMint corpora, along with the build environemt for a release, and associated data.
+* The *[Build](Build/) folder* contains the build environemt for a release, and all associated data.
+  This consists of the input (source) data, scripts, and Makefile with targets to make a relese.
   Note the the complete corpora are too large to store on GitHub, so most data files are gitignored.
   However, the directory or its subdirectories contain various associated resources, e.g. the automatically produced ParlaMint root files, common taxonomies, various metadata on the corpora etc.